VirtualPlanetaryLaboratory/vplanet/docs/tests.rst

 Test scripts live in the :code:`tests/` directory and are executed automatically on every pull request with GitHub Actions.
 To perform the tests, we use :code:`pytest`, which will find all Python files with the word :code:`test` somewhere in their name (side note: if it's not meant to be a test, don't put :code:`test` in the file name!).
+Under the :code:`tests` directory are subdirectories whose names consists of VPLanet modules, e.g. BINARY and AtmescEqtideStellar.
+These subdirectories contain the tests available for the module combinations of the subdirectory name.

 The VPLanet team has made it easy to add or revise tests.
 Inside the :code:`tests/` directory is a file called :code:`maketest.py`, which will generate a unit test from a set of valid infiles.